 What Are the Pros and Cons of Being a Sole Proprietor?

-The tax process is easier, too, as you are not required to obtain an employer identification number (EIN) from the IRS unless you have employees.
-You can also use your Social Security number to file and pay taxes.
+- Direct taxation: As a sole proprietor, you report profits and losses on your personal tax return (pass-through taxation), which simplifies tax matters.
+There is no separate business income tax.
+Also, you are not required to obtain an employer identification number (EIN) from the IRS unless you will have employees.
+You can use your own Social Security number to file and pay taxes.

+- Limited resources: Sole proprietors may face challenges in raising capital as they rely mainly on personal savings or loans.
 Obtaining financing can also be a hurdle with a sole proprietorship.
-Banks prefer to work with businesses that have a proven financial track record, and sole proprietorships are often start-ups.
-As an individual starting out, you appear as higher risk to bank lenders.
-Getting equity from investors can also be difficult, as many prefer to fund more refined start-ups.
+Banks and potential investors prefer to work with businesses that have a proven financial track record, and as an individual starting out, you appear as higher risk.

 Sole Proprietorship vs. LLC: How to Choose?

-An LLC may be the better fit if your business is associated with some risks, there’s the possibility of raking in large profits, you have a large customer base, you have employees, or you’re in a position where you could benefit from certain tax structures.
+An LLC, on the other hand, may be the better fit if your business is associated with some risks, if there’s the possibility of raking in large profits, if you have a large customer base, if you have employees, or if you’re in a position where you could benefit from certain tax structures.

 How Do You Set Up a Sole Proprietorship in Oregon?

 In Oregon, you can start a sole proprietorship without filing any paperwork with the state government, unless you choose an assumed business name, need licenses and permits to operate, or will be hiring employees.
-Review the steps below to take the necessary actions, if any apply to your sole proprietorship business:
+Review the steps below to take the necessary actions.

 1. Choose a business name.